Order of the Dove: History

 It had been doubted in the past which king of the Kingdom of Castile had created the order (another option being Henry III of Castile in 1399).
-The order was dissolved next year of its creation, but regardless of its short life, it became known due to its large feasts which mostly included eating pigeon (the order's namesake).
+Its primary purpose was to defend the Catholic faith and reinforce the authority of the Kingdom of Castile.
+The order was dissolved soon after, but regardless of its short life, it had become infamous due to its large feasts which included the consumption of pigeon (the order's namesake).

-In fact, those large feasts consisting on eating pigeon meat and the name of the order itself were actually the cause for its downfall.
+These large feasts and the name of the order itself directly contributed to its downfall.